fraunhofer-igd-iva/resize-component/README.md

         <MyAwesomeChart size = {{ height: "20vh" }} />
     }
 ```
-The input size property will be replaced by the ResizeComponent, and MyAwesomeChart will receive the props size = {width: number, height: number}.
+The input size property will be replaced by the ResizeComponent, and MyAwesomeChart will receive the props `size = {width: number, height: number}`.
+Be aware, that you might run into race conditions, when you use a relative size, such as `height: "80%"` and similar, if no parent container restricts growth.
+See FAQ for more details.

 ### How to use it with TypeScript
 #### Class Component: